nandishns/DBT_Project/README.md

 ## System Design
 ![image](https://github.com/nandishns/DBT_Project/assets/92267208/c821512f-2577-43f3-960e-52a5238305e9)

-### Initial Setup

-Comprehensive scrapers are deployed initially to perform a deep crawl of targeted sources to populate the database with existing software products.
-BeautifulSoup is used for static content and Selenium for dynamic content.

-### Ongoing Operation

-Scheduled daily crawls update the database with new additions and changes, managed via cron jobs or Kubernetes schedulers.

 ### Data Streaming

 Extracted data is streamed in real-time into Kafka topics designed to segment the data efficiently: